Klondike (TV series)

 Klondike is an American drama series about life in an Alaskan town in the 1890s during the Klondike Gold Rush.
-It stars Ralph Taeger and James Coburn and aired on NBC during the 1960–1961 television season.
+It stars Ralph Taeger and James Coburn and aired on NBC during the 1960–61 television season.

 Synopsis

-Mike Halliday is a rugged outdoorsman who has come to Skagway in the Territory of Alaska in search of gold and adventure during the Klondike Gold Rush of 1896–1899.
+Mike Halliday is a rugged outdoorsman who has come to Skagway in the District of Alaska in search of gold and adventure during the Klondike Gold Rush of 1896–1899.
 Halliday often comes into conflict with Jeff Durain, a fast-talking adventurer prone to making money by illegal means.
 Durain owns and operates a hotel in Skagway which offers the miners and prospectors who have come to town for the gold rush the opportunity to gamble, but the games usually are rigged for Durain's benefit.

 Kathy O'Hara is the honest owner of another hotel in Skagway, and Halliday often works with her to block Durain from succeeding in his illegal schemes.
 Mike and Kathy have an affectionate relationship, but in his romantic life, Halliday plays the field, and is involved with a number of women, including Durain's girlfriend, the beautiful but greedy Goldie, who often is an accomplice in Durain's crimes.